Your Hosts for Cheers to 20 Years:

 In June, 2004, Nancy, Andris and their two daughters, Maija (unaffected by SMA) and Ariana, attended their first Families of SMA (now Cure SMA) Conference in Schaumburg, Illinois.
 We were all profoundly impacted by the conference.
 We met many of the SMA children and realized that so many people were brought together in fellowship by the desire to cure this disease.

 Nancy and Andris were encouraged and uplifted after attending the conference and talking to many of the other families affected by this disease.
 Cure SMA is the largest international organization dedicated solely to eradicating SMA by promoting and supporting research, helping families cope through informational programs and support, and educating the public and the medical community about SMA.
-The annual Cure SMA conferences allow families and professionals’ hands-on techniques and family-to-family support, while also giving the children a great opportunity to make new friends and have a great time.
+The annual Cure SMA conferences allow families and professionals to learn hands-on techniques and receive family-to-family support, while also giving the children, teens and adults with SMA a great opportunity to make new friends and have a great time.

-Ariana says, "I really want to find a cure for SMA, not just for me, but for everyone who has SMA."
-Cure SMA and the research they are funding have really given us hope that a cure may be found to keep Ariana as healthy as possible, and give hope to so many others who are also fighting this disease.
+With two FDA approved treatments for SMA, another one pending, and many more potential treatments in the pipeline, Cure SMA and the research they are funding have really given us hope that a cure may be found to keep Ariana as healthy as possible, and give hope to so many others who are also fighting this disease.